Lawrence-Chiappelli/lchip-arch-repo/README.md

 **`lchip-arch-repo`** is my custom third-party repository for Arch Linux.

-In the event my packages are removed from the [Arch User Repository](https://aur.archlinux.org/), and/or my software is not on the AUR because it does not meet the community's criteria for [rules of submission](https://wiki.archlinux.org/title/AUR_submission_guidelines#Rules_of_submission), one is able to easily download/install my packages with pacman.
+In the event my packages are removed from the [Arch User Repository](https://aur.archlinux.org/), and/or my software is not on the AUR because it does not meet the community's criteria for [rules of submission](https://wiki.archlinux.org/title/AUR_submission_guidelines#Rules_of_submission), one is able to easily download/install my packages with pacman after adding my repository.

 ##  How to install lchip-arch-repo